 Medical Assistant, (919) 688-7101 ext 630

 Carrie is a hard worker and someone with a big heart for others.
 She grew up in Asheboro, NC, and attended UNC-G where she earned a BA in Theology and later earned a BA in Spanish from UNC-W. Carrie also has a Diploma in Translation and Interpreting from Cape Fear Community College.
 As the Medical Assistant she supports our psychiatrists by helping with a range of duties from checking up on students in schools to making sure patients get their medications.
 In her free time she enjoys many activities like dancing, playing the guitar and writing songs, cooking, and even surfing!

 Therapist, (919) 688-7101 ext 611

 Karon sees the potential in all those she encounters.
 Her long road to become a social worker has her doing what she hoped – helping empower others to overcome and rise up.
-She grew up in Los Angeles before coming to Durham in 1984.
+She grew up in Los Angeles before coming to Durham in 1994.
 She raised her family and has been continuously involved in our community.
 She earned a degree in Spanish from NCCU with a concentration in education.
 She attended the School of Social Work UNC-CH with an interest in the intersection of experiences of African Americans and Latinos.
+Karon is a trauma-focused therapist who utilizes treatments such as EMDR, and DBT, and is also able to work with clients from a faith-based perspective.
 In her spare time she enjoys reading, gaming, bodybuilding, listening to music, spending time with family and playing Scrabble!